hyakunin-isshu/hyakunin-isshu/README.md

     return;
   }

   //!
-Well, the resources of the Hyakunin Isshu are stored in GitHub repository,
+The resources of the Hyakunin Isshu are stored in GitHub repository,
   //! so it will always succeed unless GitHub's server goes down!

   for (final card in response.box.cards) {